-Away from Windows, Microsoft's OneDrive is supported on Mac OS X, iOS, Android, and Windows Phone or available through the web browser.
+Away from Windows, Microsoft's OneDrive is supported on macOS, iOS, Android, and Windows Phone or available through the web browser.

-Google Drive can be accessed via Android, iOS, Windows and Mac OS X.
+Google Drive can be accessed via Android, iOS, Windows and macOS.

 Although Google and Microsoft have opted for minimal desktop clients, when using both services through a web browser the firms have gone to great lengths to offer document editing applications.
 Google Docs is part of all Google accounts while Microsoft makes its Office Web Apps available to OneDrive users.